Blue Entrance

 jellyfish

-The first four windows show the lifecycle of the Moon Jellyfish, a jellyfish with a cosmopolitan distribution and very common in the Mediterranean.
-The moon jellyfish has a soft, gelatinous, cup-shaped umbrella, with an edge that appears fringed due to the presence of numerous short hollow tentacles.
+In the Aquarium's portholes, you can follow the life cycle of the Moon Jellyfish , very common in the Mediterranean.
+This jellyfish has a soft, gelatinous , cup-shaped umbrella, whose edge appears frayed by the presence of numerous short, hollow tentacles.

 The mangrove